|

 asimovero

-Peter Seebrg is an independent AI consultant for asimovero.
+Peter Seeberg is an independent AI consultant for asimovero.
 He spent 25 years working in the IT industry for companies such as Intel, Infor, Seiko, Mentor, and almost 10 years in industrial automation at Softing.

 Peter moderates discussions, does public presentations, and advises companies on the introduction of AI.
 He co-produces a weekly podcast on industrial ai and is the host of the OPC Foundation podcast.
 Peter Seeberg studied computer aided design in Delft.